-Working one-on-one with our attorneys and professional staff, interns learn what it takes to defend whistleblowers against powerful opponents.
-Each intern will work within a professional office and is expected to complete research and writing assignments, assist at hearings, and/or perform work other substantive assignments.
+Working one-on-one with our attorneys and professional staff, interns learn what it takes to incentivize and protect whistleblowers, even in the face of powerful opponents.
+Each intern will work within a professional office and is expected to complete research and writing assignments, attend hearings, and perform other substantive assignments.
 Interns assist on key public policy assignments, related to expanding the scope of whistleblower protections and assisting in our public education programs.

 Your supervisors are respected authors and public advocates who have written the leading books on whistleblower law, testified on behalf of whistleblowers before Congress, and regularly assisted Congress in drafting key whistleblower protection legislation, including provisions signed into law in the Dodd-Frank Act, the Sarbanes-Oxley Act, and the Whistleblower Protection Enhancement Act.